tomopy/tomolint/README.md

 ### Generating reconstructions

 Generating the reconstructions used for training the models.
 Run the script with the command.
-This --directory is the directory where the hdf5 or nxs data is and --data-type is the type of data to generate.
+With the command line args --directory the directory where the hdf5 or nxs data is and --data-type for type of data to generate.

 ``` python utils/data_rec.py --directory /user/tomo/data --data-type no-ring ```